viacheslav-lasukov/PMBoK6/Tools and Techniques/Team Building.md

 Changes in a [[Environment]] are inevitable, and to manage them effectively, a continuous or renewed team-building effort may be applied.

-The [[Project Manager]] should continually monitor team functionality and performance to determine if any actions are needed to prevent or correct various team problems.
+The [[Roles/Project Manager]] should continually monitor team functionality and performance to determine if any actions are needed to prevent or correct various team problems.